VanekPetr/flan-t5-text-classifier/README.md

 ## Usage

-To use the code in the project you need to run the main python script which will trigger the training of the model.
+To leverage the project you need to run the `flan-t5-finetuning.py` script which will trigger the training of the model.

 The 'train' function fine-tunes the flan-t5 model, trains it with the dataset, outputs the metrics, creates a model card and pushes the model to Hugging Face model hub.